chermes/vim_config/README.md

 ## Requirements

-The following software packages need to be already installed on your system and available via shell:
+The following software packages need to be already installed on your system:
 * VIM (>= 8.0) with python3 support enabled
-* python3 (e.g. via (mini/ana)conda) + pip3
+* python3 (e.g. via (mini/ana)conda) + pip3: must be accessible via shell

 ## Plugin Installation